Islandora/documentation/docs/concepts/node-media.md

 Configuration on Media types determines where uploaded files will be stored - for example, the Drupal public or private filesystem, or through a tool called [Flysystem] to another data store such as Fedora.
 Islandora does not dictate where you put your files.
-Islandora Defaults, as a full-featured example, sets all media types to store their files in Fedora.
+Islandora Starter Site sets all media types to store their files in Fedora.
 This can be overridden when creating media programmatically, such as for [derivatives](derivatives.md).